U.S. Department of Defense Intermittent Fault Definition

 “A discontinuity that occurs in LRU/WRA chassis and backplane conductive paths as a result of various operational environmental stimuli, including, but not limited to, thermal stress, vibrational stress, gravitational G-force loading, moisture and/or contaminant exposure; as well as changes in the material due to age and use, such as tin whiskers, metal migration and delamination of materials.
 These faults can occur individually and/or in rapid succession on any chassis or backplane circuit.”
 (Source: US DoD MIL-PRF-32516)

-Intermittent Faults / No Fault Found (NFF)
+The Intermittent Fault / No Fault Found (NFF) Testing Problem

 • Intermittence occurs randomly in time, place, amplitude, and duration, and is responsible for: